About SafeTalk

-Excerpt from Interview with Shavkat Aslamshoev, Co-founder of SafeTalk, by HOKL
+Excerpt from Interview with Shavkat Aslamshoev, Co-founder of SafeTalk

 Can you tell me about the moment when you and your co-founder, Shohin, realized that there was a need for a tech solution like SafeTalk in the mental health care sector?